Emotional Support Animal Laws - Policies Governing the ESAs

 There is no such thing as ESA registration and the service providers who offer these services are fake and non-reliable.
 Because many new ESA owners do not know about it, many of them believe such sites and get scammed.

-Many of them claim that you can upgrade the status of your pet and make it an emotional support animal by registering with them.
+Many of them claim that you can upgrade the status of your pet and make it an emotional support cat or dog by registering with them.
 Moreover, they also mislead the people by saying that they need to register their animals also.

 You do not need any registration or get your animal registered separately to get your letter and live with your ESA.
 All you need is a genuine and lawfully valid emotional support animal letter to live with your animal.
 These letters are written on the official letterheads of the mental health professionals and are also written and signed by them.